syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-clear-a-date-selection-programmatically.md

 ---
 # How to clear a date selection in Windows Forms

-This can be done by calling [ClearSelection](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html#Syncfusion_Windows_Forms_Tools_MonthCalendarAdv_ClearSelection) method.
+This page explains How to clear a date selection programmatically and more details.

 ## How to clear a date selection programmatically?

-This page explains about How to clear a date selection programmatically and more details.
+This can be done by calling [ClearSelection](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html#Syncfusion_Windows_Forms_Tools_MonthCalendarAdv_ClearSelection) method.

 {% tabs %}